ibm-cloud-docs/cloud-databases/hosting-models-transition.md

 {: #hosting-model-transition}

-# Transition timeline from existing hosting models to Isolated and Shared Compute
+## Transition timeline from existing hosting models to Isolated and Shared Compute
 {: #hosting-model-transition-timeline}

 Multi-tenant users that are automatically transitioned to Shared Compute will be *grandfathered*, meaning that they get RAM and CPU increased to the Shared Compute minimum resource allocations, if required.
 These increases will not be charged until May 2025.
 {: important}

-## September 2024 - Transition of multi-tenant instances to Shared Compute
+### August 2024 - RAM minimum allocation applied for multi-tenant instances
 {: #hosting-model-transition-timeline-aug24}

+- Existing multi-tenant instances will begin the transition to Shared Compute; this means that first, RAM minimum allocation on multi-tenant instances will be applied (8 GB RAM for RabbitMQ, 4 GB RAM for all other databases), lifting the RAM of existing instances that fall below these minimums.
+- All new provisioning requests will also have to abide to the minimum resource requirements (1 CPU and 8 GB RAM for RabbitMQ, 0.5 CPU and 4 GB RAM for all other databases).
+- Existing dedicated core users will not be impacted by minimum resource requirements unless a scale or provision action is invoked on an instance that is currently below these minimums.
+- Following this, multi-tenant databases will be gradually transitioned from non-determinstic CPU allocation to the deterministic Shared Compute CPU allocation.
+Ahead of this transition, monitor your database's CPU usage to determine what allocation is required to maintain your current performance level.
+- Existing multi-tenant users will be grandfathered through to May 2025 for both CPU and minimum RAM resource allocations that are automatically added.

+### September 2024 - Transition of multi-tenant instances to Shared Compute
+{: #hosting-model-transition-timeline-sept24}

 - All new multi-tenant provisions will use Shared Compute.
 - Existing multi-tenant instances will begin the transition to Shared Compute.
 First, RAM minimum allocation on multi-tenant instances will be applied (8 GB RAM for RabbitMQ, 4 GB RAM for all other databases), lifting the RAM of existing instances that fall below these minimums.